mavaddat/OfficeDocs-SharePoint/migration/mm-with-cba.md

 ### Use Graph API to grant permission to a site

-Follow the steps below to grant permissions to a given site using Microsoft Graph API.
+Follow the steps to grant permissions to a given site using Microsoft Graph API.

 1. Obtain the site ID by calling [Get Site API](/graph/api/site-get).

-- Retrieve the site ID for the admin site, call GET /sites/contoso-admin.sharepoint.com
+- To retrieve the site ID of the admin site, call GET /sites/contoso-admin.sharepoint.com

-- Retrieve the site ID for root site, call GET /sites/contoso.sharepoint.com.
+- To retrieve the site ID of root site, call GET /sites/contoso.sharepoint.com.

-- For other sites, include the site's relative URL, call GET /sites/contoso.sharepoint.com:/sites/xxxx or GET /sites/contoso.sharepoint.com:/teams/xxxx.
+- To retrieve the site ID of other sites, call GET /sites/contoso.sharepoint.com:/sites/{site relative url} or GET /sites/contoso.sharepoint.com:/teams/{site relative url}.

-The **ID property** in the response body will contain three parts separated by commas; ensure you copy the entire string.
+The **ID property** in the response body contains three parts separated by commas; ensure you copy the entire string.

 2. Assign permissions to the site by calling [Create Permission API](/graph/api/site-post-permissions).
-Using the string copied from Step 1, call POST /sites/{**siteId**}/permissions with the request body below.
+Using the string copied from Step 1, call POST /sites/{**siteId**}/permissions with the request body.

-- For assigning permissions to the admin site, set the roles as 'read'.
+- For assigning permissions to the admin site, set the roles as **read**.

-- For any other site, set the roles as 'owner'.
+- For any other site, set the roles as **owner**.

 ```json